 Northwest Flower and Garden Show (February)

-This is a lovely indoor festival where expats with green fingers – or simply those who want to enjoy the view – can visit numerous breathtaking show gardens and shop for plants and gardening items at over 300 different stalls.
-There's also an artisanal food market known as the "Tasting Corner" if attendees get snackish.
+This is a lovely indoor festival where expats with a green thumb – or simply those who want to enjoy the view – can visit numerous breathtaking show gardens and shop for plants and gardening items at over 300 different stalls.
+There's also an artisanal food market known as the 'Tasting Corner' if attendees get snackish.
 The event is held at the Washington State Convention Center.

 St Patrick’s Day Parade (March)